mdroste/stata-cowsay/readme.md

 Acknowledgements
 ---------------------------------

-Cowsay, and probably all of the ASCII art herein, is older than me.
+Cowsay and all of this ASCII art is older than me.

 License